amytai/amytai.github.io/index.markdown

 <li>ACM SoCC '18 ERC</li>
 </ul>

-Previously, I received my PhD from Princeton University, where I worked with Mike Freedman.
-Before that, I received bachelor's degrees in computer science and math from Harvard College.
+Previously, I received my PhD from Princeton University and bachelor's degrees in computer science and math from Harvard College.